iralabdisco/kitti_player/README.md

-This node aims to play the kitti data into ROS.
-This repository is a catkin upgrade from the original work by Francesco Sacchi (see http://irawiki.disco.unimib.it/irawiki/index.php/Kitti_Player for the original version).
+From version 2, this node aims to play the whole kitti data into ROS (Color/Grayscale images, Velodyne scan as PCL, sensor_msgs/Imu Message, GPS as sensor_msgs/NavSatFix Message).